simbahebinbo/smallfat.github.io/neon database 调研.md

 #### WAL Receiver

+ 1. connects to the external WAL safekeeping service
+ 2. continuously receives WAL
-The WAL receiver connects to the external WAL safekeeping service using PostgreSQL physical streaming replication, and continuously receives WAL.
-It decodes the WAL records, and stores them to the repository.
+ 3. decodes the WAL records, and stores them to the repository.

 #### Backup service